snlpatel001213/snlpatel001213_old.github.io/_posts/2017-07-12-Understanding-The-Butterfly-Effect---Market-Intelligence.md

             Instead of using n-gram or bag of word approach, try to go for more robust approach RNN and LSTM.
 This is about relationship mining when two things are present in one sentence, what is present in different sentence?
 Let's see next
 ------------
 4) Co-reference resolutions

     With more than 70% cases you will find two entity to be related is present in different sentence with the same context.
 What to do then, here comes co-reference resolution.
 “Vishal Sikka put down his papers.
 His action made great fall in Infosys share price” here word “his” indirectly refers to “Vishal Sikka”.
 Although both things under consideration “Vishal Sikka” and “Infosys” are not in the same sentence but such sentence should also be taken care of.
 This is called as reference resolution.
 Co-reference resolution is itself a complex problem yet to be solved.
 I can think of only one possible approach, that is sentence parsing and resolution.
     A freely available tool such as spaCy is able to parse grammar in sentence with human-level accuracy.
 Once summer parsing is done, one can apply rules on such sentences.
 ------------
 5) Clustering

     clustering is essential for to understand “the butterfly effect”.
 According to this “when a butterfly moves its wings in some part of world it can make tornado in some other part of world”.
 All entities are connected to all with larger or smaller probability.
 All those are well-connected falls in the same cluster and affect each other to a greater extent.
-“Narendra Modi and Indian GDP are closely associated entity” the action of ones directly affects another.
+“Narendra Modi and Indian GDP are closely associated entity”.

+    The action of ones directly affects another.
 Such as:

-    1) The New York Stock Exchange opens for business at 9:30 a.m.
+    1. The New York Stock Exchange opens for business at 9:30 a.m.
 EST each day.
 However, prior to the opening trade on the NYSE, equity markets in Asia and Europe have already (or almost) finished their trading day.
 The point is, if certain stocks and/or sectors have had a particularly good or bad day in those markets, the sentiment could have an impact on trading here in the U.S.

-    2) If there is talk that China may revalue its currency (the yuan), then it may cause shares of exporters to China to trade higher.
+    2. If there is talk that China may revalue its currency (the yuan), then it may cause shares of exporters to China to trade higher.
     3)The Internet has transformed the way people invest, as well as the way the public at large obtains news.
 Therefore, if a Web writer or journalist disseminates a bullish or bearish article about a company throughout the trading day, this can have a huge impact on its stock.

     Keeping watch over such complex and closely associated member in one cluster is essential.
 The bigger question is how to do such clustering?
 Yes, we will do it practically with news data.